guireibar/teamcity-documentation/topics/common-problems.md

 * log in to the agent machine using the same user as the one running the TeamCity agent (check the right user in the machine processes list)
 * stop the agent
 * in a command line console, `cd` to the checkout directory of the build in question (the directory can be looked up in the beginning of the build log in TeamCity)
 * run the build with a command line as you would do on a developer machine.
 This is runner-dependent.
-(For some runners you can look up the command line used by TeamCity in the build log, see also the `logs\teamcity-agent.log` agent log file for the command line used by TeamCity)
+(For some runners you can look up the command line used by TeamCity in the build log, see also the `logs\teamcity-agent.log` file for the command line used by TeamCity)
 * if the build fails — investigate the reason as the issue is probably not TeamCity-related and should be investigated on the machine.
 * if it runs OK, continue
 * in the same console window `cd` to \<[TeamCity agent home](agent-home-directory.md)\>\/bin and start TeamCity agent from there with the `agent start` command